 Do you want to get your adrenaline pumping across the ditch?
 Embark on an exciting adventure to explore New Zealand’s North Island!
 Break out of your comfort zone and go zorbing, white water rafting, bungee jumping and caving.
 Phew!
 Want more?
 We’ll learn about and embrace the local Maori culture and travel to some of New Zealand’s most beautiful locations.
 Get ready to get your adventure on.

 - Explore beautiful caves and get up close and personal with glow worms!

 - Hike through some of the most amazing scenery in the world.

-- Send it down the Kaituna Tiver the largest commercially raftable waterfall in the world
+- Send it down the Kaituna Tiver as you go white water rafting!

-- Give back and contribute to service projects to restore tribal heritage areas
+- Give back and contribute to a community service project.

 - Meals (Breakfast, Lunch, Dinner) each day in New Zealand